richchapler/AzureSolutionsDocumentation/docs/AI_UserInterface.md

 On the "Browse" tab of the "NuGet - Solution" page, search for and select "Azure.Identity".

-On the resulting pop-out, check the box next to your project and then click "Install".
+On the resulting pop-out, check the box next to your  and then click "Install".

 <img src="https://github.com/richchapler/AzureSolutions/assets/44923999/6d312057-30b7-4579-b08a-1c8b1fa5b47a" width="300" title="Snipped January 9, 2024" />